Only One Star Specks

 Dec 5 – Dec 11

-Over 2000 years ago, on that first Christmas, Magi came from the East to worship Jesus.
-They entered Jerusalem asking, “Where is the one who has been born king of the Jews?
-We saw his star when it rose and have come to worship him” (Matthew 2:2).
+Read Matthew 2:1-12.
+Around the time that Christ was born, an unusual star was present in the night sky.
+In response to its rising, Magi from the East came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
+We saw his star when it rose and have come to worship him” (v.
+2).

 This mysterious star burned brightly at the birth of the Messiah because “the true light that gives light to everyone” had come into the world—the one who “wraps himself in light as with a garment” had been born as a baby (John 1:9 and Psalm 104:2, respectively).
 The presence of this special light, this star announcing Christ’s birth, was no accident.
 It declared the advent of the divine.

 Light is a symbol of both purity and holiness.
 In Revelation 22:16, Jesus proclaims, “I am the Root and the Offspring of David, and the bright Morning Star” (emphasis added).
 Jesus calls Himself a star, for as God incarnate, He emanates the most powerful light in the universe, and to announce His first coming, God flooded the night sky with light.
 God manifested His glory in the galaxies, using His creation to bear witness to the birth of the Morning Star.
 The light to the Gentiles had finally come (see Luke 2:32)!